aheze/Prism/README.md

 ### Apps Using Prism

-[Find](http://getfind.app) is an app that lets you find text in real life.
-Popovers is currently used for the search bar settings and the camera message view — download to check it out!
+[Find](http://getfind.app) is an app for browsing photos.
+Prism is used in the onboarding screen — download to check it out!

 https://user-images.githubusercontent.com/49819455/192427675-c66ca9fa-48f7-4730-92b3-d0d58fdf72c4.mp4